4 Important Japanese Language Concepts Every Learner Should Understand

 郵便局(ゆうびんきょく) - Post office, has 6 mora - ゆ う び ん きょ く = Long vowels are two mora, so the ゆ and う are one mora each, the small yo is grouped with the ki before it, so we end up with 6 total.

-Japanese rhythm is not a problem for me, since I grew up speaking both languages, but I have met native English speakers who are advanced Japanese learners who have a difficult time with the rhythm of Japanese.
+I have met native English speakers who are advanced Japanese learners who have a difficult time with Japanese rhythm.
 Other mora-timed languages include Gilbertese, Slovakian, Ganda, Classical Latin, and Ancient Greek.
 If you speak French, Italian, Spanish, Icelandic, Cantonese, Mandarin, Turkish or Korean, it will help you with the concept and rhythms of mora.

-One great way to improve your rhythm of speaking Japanese is to shadow.
+One great way to improve your rhythm of spoken Japanese is to shadow.
 Shadowing is a great tool for a variety of reasons, and this is one of them.
-I wrote a bilingual blog post about shadowing, so I'll leave the link in the description below.
-There are also lots of videos and other resources for shadowing, so I recommend you check them out.
+Check out my bilingual blog post about shadowing!

 頭高 (あたまだか), meaning "head high", is where the accent is on the first mora.
 It starts high, then drops on the second mora, and levels out.